diteixei/diteixei/README.md

 - 👋 Hi, I’m @diteixei
-- 👀 I’m interested in lerning Python, improve myself in SQL
+- 👀 I’m interested in lerning Python and improve my SQL skills
 - 🌱 I’m currently learning Data Architecture
 - 💞️ I’m looking to collaborate on Data Analysis and Automation Projects
 - 📫 How to reach me @diteixei